Veil-Project/veil-project.github.io/en/technology.md

 The Veil network will operate a hybrid **Proof-of-Work** (PoW) and **Proof-of-Stake** (PoS) consensus system.

 The **Proof-of-Stake** consensus system will ensure maximum decentralization, energy efficiency and provide a mechanism for all Veil holders to **earn rewards in Veil** through the process of *staking*.
-To further enhance the coin’s privacy, staking will only be available through **Zerocoin denominations**, and for that reason, all Veil balances (with the exception of exchanges) will *auto-mint* to these denominations.
+To further enhance the coin’s privacy, staking will only be available through **Zerocoin denominations**, and for that reason, all Veil balances (with the exception of exchanges) will *auto-mint* to these denominations: 10, 100, 1000 and 10000 Zerocoin Veil.

 The **Proof-of-Work** mining system, guarantees a fair distribution of the coin, avoids the necessity of an ICO or pre-mine, and adds security to the overall network.
 To promote fairness of mining, Proof-of-Work mining will utilize the **ASIC-resistant X16RT hashing algorithm**, an improved version of X16R introduced by the Ravencoin project.